Defence Forces (Ireland): Representative associations

-The interests of members of the Defence Forces are represented by a number of representative associations, similar to trade unions (which Irish military personnel are banned from joining).
-Officers of the PDF are represented by the Representative Association of Commissioned Officers, Rank-and-file members of the PDF are represented by the Permanent Defence Force Other Ranks Representative Association (PDFORRA), which is affiliated to the Irish Conference of Professional and Service Associations and to the European Organisation of Military Associations, EUROMIL.
+The interests of members of the Irish Defence Forces are represented by a number of representative associations, similar to trade unions (which Irish military personnel are banned from joining).
+Comissioned officers of the Permanent Defence Force are represented by the Representative Association of Commissioned Officers (RACO), Rank-and-file (non-commissioned officers and enlisted personnel) members of the Permanent Defence Force are represented by the Permanent Defence Force Other Ranks Representative Association (PDFORRA), which is affiliated to the Irish Conference of Professional and Service Associations, and to the European Organisation of Military Associations, EUROMIL.
 In 2009, members of PDFORRA took part in an Irish Congress of Trade Unions protest against the government's handling of the post-2008 Irish economic downturn, at which time the Department of Defence warned that Defence Forces members could not take part in or sponsor any "public agitation", and that PDFORRA had "no express permission" for members to take part in the protests.
-All ranks of the RDF are represented by the Reserve Defence Forces Representative Association (RDFRA).
+All ranks of the Reserve Defence Force are represented by the Reserve Defence Force Representative Association (RDFRA).

-Complaints concerning and made by serving and former members of the Defence Forces can be investigated by the independent Office of the Ombudsman for the Defence Forces (ODF), in cases where internal grievance procedures within the DF have been exhausted.
+Complaints concerning and made by serving and former members of the Defence Forces can be investigated by the independent Office of the Ombudsman for the Defence Forces (ODF), in cases where internal grievance procedures within the Defence Forces have been exhausted.